m1k1o/neko/docs/getting-started/troubleshooting.md

 ## Test your client

-Test whether your cleint can connect to WebRTC here: https://test.webrtc.org/
+Test whether your client can connect to WebRTC here: https://test.webrtc.org/

 ## Networking